zacharyy/GraphicsGroupProjects/PA10/README.md

 ```

 ## Building and Running
 This project was built and run using cmake in Linux/Ubuntu.
-To run the application enter the following in the PA9 directory:
+To run the application enter the following in the PA10 directory:

 mkdir build
 cd build
 cmake ..
 make
-./PA9
+./PA10

 ## Controls
-W	- move cube up
+S(hold)	- use plunger

-A	- move cube left
+A	- use right flipper
-S	- move cube down
+D	- use left flipper

-D	- move cube right
+R	- reset game

 F 	- use per fragment lighting
 V 	- use per vertex lighting

 T 	- increase specular light of the ball
 Y 	- decrese specular light of the ball
-U 	- increase specular light of the cube
+U 	- increase specular light of the flippers
-I 	- decrease specular light of the cube
+I 	- decrease specular light of the flippers
-O 	- increase specular light of the cylinder
+O 	- increase specular light of the bumpers
-P 	- decrease specular light of the cylinder
+P 	- decrease specular light of the bumpers

 N 	- increase ambient light
 M 	- decrease ambient light